couchbaselabs/hands_on_n1ql/README.md

-install_couchbase.sh - download and install Ubuntu 14.04 version of Couchbase
+install_couchbase.sh - download and install Centos 7 version of Couchbase

 build.sh - create, load and index buckets for hand_on_n1ql

-hands_on_n1ql - Ubuntu 14.04 binary
+hands_on_n1ql - Centos 7 binary

 ### Instructions: